AutomateSecOps/Tines-AI-Winner/README.md

 This past spring, I began my automation journey with the [Tines](https://tines.com) platform.

 I have an System Administration background, with no formal training in coding.
 I work in Security Operations.
-Our portfolio includes EDR, DNS Protection, & Threat Intelligence.
+Our portfolio includes Endpoint Detection & Response (EDR), DNS Protection, & Threat Intelligence.

 Recently, our team adopted Tines as our automation platform.